 Because the metabolism of a dog works at a much faster rate than we humans, their bodies succumb to wear and tear much faster than we do.
 This makes the natural process of aging work at a different pace than what we use for ourselves in terms of years.

 As a rule, the bigger the breed, the shorter the lifespan it has.
-But the type of breed is also a factor when formulating a rough estimation of how long a pup will live if it remains healthy.
+But the breed type is also a factor when formulating a rough estimation of how long a pup will live if it remains healthy.

 Genetics Set The Tone